Ibrahim778/VitaFTPI-Core/README.md

+# Outdated
+This tool is no longer supported.
+It has been succeeded by [PSP2Tools](https://github.com/Ibrahim778/PSP2Tools/).

-# What is it?
+# What was it?
-This is a tool (or a collection of them) that makes Unity Development (or development in general) on the vita much easier.
+This was a tool (or a collection of them) that made Unity Development (or development in general) on the vita much easier.
 Other tools used (included) are: Silica's Unity tools and my remake of NetDbgLogPc by @Princess-of-Sleeping.

 # Usage